Skip to main content

 Frequently asked questions

-If you still have questions on the process after an offer is accepted on a house, take a look at our FAQs below.
-Also, the conveyancers at Eden are on hand to answer your questions throughout the process.
+If you still have questions about the process after an offer is accepted on a house, take a look at our FAQs below.

 How long does it take from an offer being accepted on a house to moving in?